The Buxton | A Beautiful Brick Lane Pub & Hotel

 Heading upstairs you’ll find the 15 rooms.
 They’re all filled with smart details, high framed beds, and come in at an extremely reasonable £100 flat rate across the week/year.

-NOTE: The Buxton is due top open on May 20th.
-We’ll be back then with the full scoop.
-In the meantime, you can check out their website right HERE.
+NOTE: The Buxton is open now.
+You can check out their website and make a booking right HERE.

 The Buxton | 42 Osborn Street, E1 6TD

-Want to get a sort-of preview?
+Want to see their other space?
 Head down to The Culpeper.